ovlb/www.ovl.design/_src/pages/text/blog/permalink-breadcrumbs.md

 For more nuanced implementations, you might want to take a look at the official [Navigation Plugin](https://www.11ty.dev/docs/plugins/navigation/), as this allows for a high degree of customisation and more complex data structures.

+If you want to see it implemented, scroll to the bottom of the page.
+Why at the bottom, you might ask?
+Most of the pages of this website are blog posts (such as this) or issues of my newsletter, Around the Web.
+Those are linked in the header.
+As it isn’t sticky, I decided that the addional nav option when you reached the end is more useful.

 ## Setup

 [Most of the code is in this commit](https://github.com/ovlb/www.ovl.design/pull/5/commits/9462166f4f97994eb4886e0bbd5c19a84561504a), if you want to explore on your own.